felgueres/clustered-ab-test/README.md

 ### Code related

 Given the 2-week time constraint, this project was conceived as a baseline workflow where additional features were to be implemented as time allowed.
-For this reason, the code architecture was designed in a object-oriented way that would make it easier to build-in future complexity and scalability.
+For this reason, the code architecture was designed in a object-oriented way that would make it easier to implement future complexity and scalability.

 There are four main code-related files:

 1) 'src/Pipeline' : PipeLine class from which all the project runs through.
-Note that similar attributes and methods to the sklearn library were implemented; see the _init_, _transform_, _fit_ methods for documentation.
+Note that similar attributes and methods to the sklearn library were implemented; see _init_, _transform_ and _fit_ methods for documentation.

-2) 'src/import_and_transform' : functions to import data and transform to usable format.
+2) 'src/import_and_transform': Functions to import data and transform to usable format.

 3) 'src/plots': Plotting functions.